-Through her Fun4Five initiative and regular workshops, Karyn has inspired our other offices around the country to adopt this approach.
+Through her Fun4Five initiative and regular workshops, Karyn has inspired our offices around the country to adopt this approach.
 It’s been so successful that she is now helping clients and other companies run similar activities to improve their own culture.
 She also works on the technical delivery of projects, with a focus in education and healthcare.

 What is the best building in your city?